RealNickey/What-Happend/README.md

 ## 💬 Final Words

-Remember: If you're using an AI to help you text, you're not alone.
-You're just efficiently outsourcing your social anxiety to cloud computing.
-And that's beautiful.
+Using AI to text?
+You're just outsourcing social anxiety to the cloud , what a time to be alive.

-Now go forth and text with confidence!
-(Or at least with AI-generated confidence!)

 ---

 <p align="center">
-   Made with ❤️ and 😰 by <a href="https://github.com/RealNickey">RealNickey</a>
+   Made with ❤️ and 🎵 by <a href="https://github.com/RealNickey">RealNickey</a>
 </p>

 <p align="center">